Visit St. Marys & Cumberland Island

 Cumberland Island National Seashore

-Biking Cumberland Island, Georgia.
+Map for hiking and biking Cumberland Island, Georgia.

 Requires ferry transporation to the island. check schedule and availability.
 Bikes are a great way to get around the Island.
 Be prepared with a map and know the distance of your destination.
 All bikes must stay on designated roads and are not allowed on Park trails.
 Bikes are allowed on the ferry for a fee and space is limited.
 Bike transportation is offered on a first come first serve basis.
 Adult bikes can be rented on the Island on a daily basis or overnight to campers.
 Rentals are first come, first serve, limited quantity.